motbsitu/clojure-101/README.md

 * to run - lein repl
 * to exit ctrl d

+* REPL - Read (look at code) Evaluate (run) Print Loop
+* Clojure is Compiled Lanugage
+ - compiler runs when you hit enter
+ - Unit of completion is the form
+ - One pass - functions must be defined before called

 ## Structure
 * Code is lists of (verb object object ...)
 Action, then argument
 * Called s-expressions or expressions